LEADING OFF: Scherzer vs streaking Phils, Jiménez on HR tear

 Max Scherzer (9-4, 2.75 ERA) makes his second start for the Los Angeles Dodgers when they visit the red-hot Philadelphia Phillies in a potential playoff preview.

-Bryce Harper has four home runs in his last six games and has reached base in 17 straight for the Phillies, who try for their first nine-game winning streak in 10 years.
+Bryce Harper, his former teammate with Washington, has four home runs in his last six games and has reached base in 17 straight for the Phillies, who try for their first nine-game winning streak in 10 years.
 Philadelphia took over the NL East lead last weekend with a three-game sweep of the New York Mets.

-Scherzer dazzled in his Dodgers debut after being acquired from Washington in a blockbuster deal before the July 30 trade deadline.
-The three-time Cy Young Award winner struck out 10 and allowed two earned runs over seven innings in a win over Houston.
+Scherzer dazzled in his Dodgers debut after being acquired from the Nationals in a blockbuster deal before the July 30 trade deadline.
+The three-time Cy Young Award winner struck out 10 and allowed two earned runs over seven innings in a win against Houston.

 Aaron Nola (7-6, 4.49) pitches for the Phillies in a marquee mound matchup.